-The business of being Dad is not to get ridiculously sentimental.
+The business of being a Bangalorean Dad is not to get ridiculously sentimental.

 Notwithstanding the ravages of testosterone-draining, prostate-enfeebling ideas like “the sensitive 90s man” (or worse, “metrosexual male”), convention has it that the man to have around is the type you would like piloting your plane.